What Does Per Annum Mean

 • Per diem: This refers to a daily rate or amount.
 Commonly used in travel expenses or daily allowances.

 The key difference lies in the periodicity.
-Understanding the specific time frame is crucial for making accurate comparisons and calculations.
+In practice, understanding the specific time frame is crucial for making accurate comparisons and calculations.
 A rate quoted "per annum" cannot be directly equated to a monthly or quarterly rate without appropriate conversion, considering factors like compounding interest (in financial contexts).

 Practical Examples: Illustrating Per Annum Usage